What is an Amazon Influencer?

 This is why.

 What Do Amazon Influencers Do For My Brand?

 Amazon Influencer Benefits:

 - Decrease Average Cost of Sale For PPC Ads (ACoS On Amazon)

-This is a screenshot from Referazon, an all in one Influencer Marketing platform that helps you find Amazon Influencers, recruit them and manage your relationships quickly and easily.
+This is a screenshot from Referazon, the all in one Influencer Marketing platform that helps you find Amazon Influencers, recruit them and manage your relationships quickly and easily.

 Do you see how big that monthly audience size is?
 That’s powerful.

 What’s more?
-Once you have an article or YouTube video up, that’s evergreen.
+Once you have an article or YouTube video up, it is evergreen.

 Which means, it won’t just be seen for the next little while during the time it appears on people’s news feeds, no, it’s there all year round to be discovered by more and more people each day.